How to make DIY Biore pore strips

 Have I got some great advice for you.
-Go to your local library or bookstore and get the book Don't Go to the Make-up Counter Without Me by Paula Begoun.
+Go online and get the book Don't Go to the Make-up Counter Without Me by Paula Begoun.
 She's a consumer researcher on cosmetics and her book, which is 1083 pages of good advice, compares every company on the market.
 She just published her 6th edition.

 She has several recipes for facials, but the most unique one, the one I use because I have extremely oily skin, is Milk of Magnesia.
 Sounds funny, but I swear it works and it's cheap.
 A large bottle for about $4.50 lasts a long time.
 Just apply a thin layer and let it dry.
 Soon blemishes and blackheads dry up and go away.
 I've tried everything on the market and this one works best.

 Discuss "Homemade Black Head Remedies" in The Dollar Stretcher Community.